LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 2. It would take too much development time and this was only one of many tasks.
 3. <s>The convex hull method would be much slower than the Wasserstein metric.</s>

-I didn't realise it at the time but the convex hull method can be made fast, so I've crossed it out here.
+I've crossed out the third point because the convex hull method can be made fast which I didn't realise at the time.
 However the other two points remain valid.
 Thankfully sense prevailed and we did implement the Wasserstein metric, mainly because of the second point.
 It worked well enough for the problem at hand.